Expressions

 Not available in web forms

-get_media Download a media file from a server.
-This media file can then be used as the default value for an image, video or audio question.
-Use in a calculation to set an image as an intial value to a question.
+Download an image from a server.
+This image can then be used as the default value for an image, video or audio question.
+Use in a calculation to set an image as an initial value to a question.

 Use a select to identify a base image to be downloaded and then annotated.

 1) Select a picture to edit.
 The value of the select is the URL of the image.
-2) In a calculate have: get_media(${image_select_question}, '/main/image_show_question').
-This will download the selected image 3) Have an image question with appearance of annotate" and a calculation of ${calculate_question_name}.
+2) In an image calculation: get_image(${image_select_question}).
+This will download the selected image

 Because of the way calculations are evaluated, when the user saves the form using the naive approach above will cause the modified image not to be sent.
 Refer to the dynamic image examples in the examples for an approach that will work."